 In Colorado, the court may enter an order of collateral relief to improve the defendant's chances for success after a criminal conviction.
-Collateral relief may include sealing arrest or conviction records, juvenile expungement, or removal from the Colorado sex offender registry.
+Collateral relief may include sealing arrest or conviction records, juvenile records expungement, or removal from the Colorado sex offender registry.
 A collateral relief order can increase the defendant's chances of finding a job or reintegrating back into society after a conviction.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is collateral relief?